 Johann Jacobs – Non-Executive Director

-Johann Jacobs has more than 30 years’ experience in the resource sector where he has managed established companies and acquisitions, expansions or start-up mining operations in Australia, South Africa and Indonesia.
-His more recent roles have included Chairman of IMX Resources Limited, Managing Director of the ASX-listed coal producer CIM Resources.
-In addition, he holds various directorships in private resource focused companies active in Australia and Internationally.
+Johann has more than 35 years experience in the resource sector where he has managed established companies, acquisitions, expansions and start-up mining operations in Australia, South Africa and Indonesia.
+He is currently Executive Chairman of King Island Scheelite Limited and a Non-Executive Director of Erinbar Limited (delisted in January 2016 and previously known as Australian Zircon NL).